mc738/PIoT/README.md

 Nodes usually reperesent devices, but could be any PIoT process on the network (such as a client or background process).

-There is nothing limiting one node to one device.
+There is nothing limiting one node to one device, and nodes can contain other inputs (such as a http listener).

 ### Connections & Listening